 If the situation surrounding your complaint means you have a legal right for a remedy we may, subject to legal advice, offer you a resolution to your complaint where possible.

 3.6 Access to the Housing Ombudsman Service for residents

 Residents have a right to access the Housing Ombudsman Service, at any point throughout the life of a complaint.
-This affords you the opportunity to engage with the Ombudsman's dispute support advisors.
-The Housing Ombudsman can be contacted by email at info@housing-ombudsman.org.uk

 4.0 Recording Complaints